athingforjaz/biknary/readme.md

 # Current Features
 - Generates a rectangular knitting pattern based on user input
 - Translates binary into knits and purls
+- Displays a colored square for each stitch